 The heating for the core elements of the Proposed Development will be supported by an air source heat pump (ASHP) system.
 The excess heat from the existing combined heat and power plant (CHP) at Epsom General Hospital will be used for the ancillary and wellbeing spaces at the Proposed Development.
 Therefore, no additional combustion plant will be installed within the Proposed Development, and there will be no change in the emissions from the existing CHP plant.
 Therefore, a further assessment will not be required.
-This approach has been accepted by the EHO at EEBC.

-Sensitive Receptor Locations 4.4
+4.4 Sensitive Receptor Locations